 Still, the company said it planned to boost network spending to support heavy data use by some customers.

-MetroPCS shares fell as much as 35 percent and its market capitalization fell to as low as $3.75 billion from $5.8 billion after the news.
+MetroPCS shares closed down 37 percent, near their session low, and its market capitalization fell to about $3.68 billion from $5.8 billion after the news.
 The shares of rival Leap Wireless International Inc

 MetroPCS reported a net 198,810 new customers in the second quarter, short of the 248,400 average forecast of five analysts surveyed by Reuters.

-Unlike companies offering higher-priced post-paid plans, MetroPCS does not require long-term contracts for its unlimited use wireless service.
-This means customers can drop its service more easily.
+Because MetroPCS does not require long-term contracts for its unlimited-use wireless service customers can drop its service more easily in any given month.